Knights of Columbus review 2020

 Frequently asked questions

-Andrew Flueckiger is a writer in the insurance and finance fields.
-A licensed insurance agent with a degree from Indiana University and a certified insurance counselor designation, Andrew brings a wealth of knowledge and experience to his articles.
+Andrew Flueckiger is a licensed insurance agent and Certified Insurance Counselor with experience in insurance and finance.
+A graduate of Indiana University, Andrew contributes a wealth of knowledge and experience to Finder.
 When Andrew isn’t writing, reading or practicing insurance, he can be found spending time with his family and playing the guitar.

 A life insurance policy from the Knights of Columbus could be cheaper than other life companies, but membership is required before you can apply.
 While women can be covered by a life policy, it is only as a dependent of a male member.
 You might find the right policy with a variety of options from this insurer, however you may want to compare a full list of providers before making your final decision.